Building Stronger Communities.

 - Housing security is a must.
 Bringing policy makers together to address the growing need in the district for entry and mid level housing is crucial to neighborhood stability.
 We need thoughtful building solutions with plans for supporting infrastructure.
 State law should provide incentives to builders and planners to add homes (not just mansions or apartment complexes) so that working families have a chance to build wealth and security through home ownership.

-- The Fight for 15--and more.
-We must begin with a $15/hr. minimum wage for all workers, and scale up to a living wage.
-We must close the pay gap.
+- The Fight for 15 PLUS.
+A $15/hr. minimum wage is a great start.
+Now we must work to scale up to a living wage, and close the gender pay gap.
 Paying all workers a living wage isn't charity--it's responsible economic policy.

 - Protecting veterans and active military families.
 Those who've served or are serving honorably in America's armed forces should not be targeted for deportation based solely on the circumstances of their arrival.
 We must reward their service and sacrifice with meaningful support.
 Military families often struggle financially.
 Marines divorce at three times the national average; and military spouses and children have special needs when one parent deploys.
 Supporting outreach programs that connect veteran and active military families to community resources is the very least we can do.